hashicorp/go-extract/README.md

   -C, --continue-on-error                  Continue extraction on error.
   -S, --continue-on-unsupported-files      Skip extraction of unsupported files.
   -c, --create-destination                 Create destination directory if it does not exist.
-      --custom-create-dir-mode=750         File mode for created directories, which are not listed in the archive.
+      --custom-create-dir-mode=750         File mode for created directories, which are not listed in the archive. (respecting umask)
-      --custom-decompress-file-mode=640    File mode for decompressed files.
-  -D, --deny-symlinks                      Deny symlink extraction.
+      --custom-decompress-file-mode=640    File mode for decompressed files. (respecting umask) -D, --deny-symlinks                      Deny symlink extraction.
   -F, --follow-symlinks                    [Dangerous!]
 Follow symlinks to directories during extraction.
       --max-files=1000                     Maximum files that are extracted before stop. (disable check: -1)